spautz/packagelint/docs/README.md

   base rule for validating `.nvmrc` can become multiple rules with different errorLevels and their own configs.
 - Rules and rulesets are scoped by package: `@packagelint/core:nvmrc` indicates a rule named `nvmrc` which is exported from the `@packagelint/core` npm package.
-- Output Reporters are also scoped by package, and follow a class-or-closure pattern that lets you use the reporters from various unit test libraries, including Mocha and Jest.
+- Result Reporters are also scoped by package, and follow a class-or-closure pattern that lets you use the reporters from various unit test libraries, including Mocha and Jest.

 ## More Docs